 Translate:

-Featuring more than 600 photos, Photographing America's First Astronauts: Project Mercury Through the Lens of Bill Taub is the most complete photographic account of Project Mercury ever published.
-Previous Project Mercury books largely have relied on the relatively limited number of photos released by NASA.
-This book, however, showcases hundreds of never-before-seen images of America’s first manned space program by NASA’s first staff photographer, Bill Taub.
-Taub went everywhere with the Mercury astronauts, capturing their daily activities from 1959 to 1963.
-As a result, his photos provide a unique and intimate behind-the-scenes look at the people and operations of Project Mercury in real time.
+Featuring more than 600 photos, "Photographing America's First Astronauts: Project Mercury Through the Lens of Bill Taub" stands as the most complete photographic account of Project Mercury ever published.
+Unlike previous Project Mercury books that mostly relied on a limited selection of photos released by NASA, this book showcases hundreds of never-before-seen images of America’s first manned space program, captured by NASA’s inaugural staff photographer, Bill Taub.
+Taub accompanied the Mercury astronauts everywhere, documenting their daily activities from 1959 to 1963.
+Consequently, his photographs offer a unique and intimate behind-the-scenes glimpse at the personnel and operations of Project Mercury in real time.

-After the excitement of the first Moon landing, the U.S. space program took an ambitious new direction closer to home: NASA’s Space Shuttle program promised frequent access to Earth orbit for medical and scientific breakthroughs; deploying, repairing and maintaining satellites; and assembling a space station.
-Picturing the Space Shuttle is the first photographic history of the program’s early years as the world's first space plane debuted.
+Rare views of the beginnings of a historic space program are captured in this remarkable collection.
+After the excitement of the first Moon landing, the U.S. space program took an ambitious new direction closer to home: NASA’s Space Shuttle program promised frequent access to Earth orbit for medical and scientific breakthroughs; deploying, repairing, and maintaining satellites; and assembling a space station.
+'Picturing the Space Shuttle' is the first photographic history of the program’s early years as the world's first space plane debuted.

 Showcasing over 450 unpublished and lesser-known images, this book traces the growth of the Space Shuttle from 1965 to 1982, from initial concept through its first four space flights.
 The photographs offer windows into designing the first reusable space vehicle as well as the construction and testing of the prototype shuttle Enterprise.
 They also show the factory assembly and delivery of the Space Shuttle Columbia, preparations at the major NASA field centers, and astronaut selection and training.
 Finally, the book devotes a chapter to each of the first four orbital missions, STS-1 through STS-4, providing an abundance of seldom seen photos for each flight.

 Mostly selected from J. L. Pickering’s personal archive, the world’s largest private collection of U.S. human space flight images, the high-quality photographs in this book are paired with veteran journalist John Bisney’s detailed descriptions and historical background information.
 The book also includes images of NASA and Shuttle contractor booklets, manuals, access badges, and press kits, as well as a foreword by Robert Crippen, the pilot of the first Space Shuttle flight.
-Picturing the Space Shuttle recreates the excitement of an era in which the possibilities of space exploration seemed limitless.
+'Picturing the Space Shuttle' recreates the excitement of an era in which the possibilities of space exploration seemed limitless.

 “The best history of the early Space Shuttle I’ve ever read, illustrated with scores of pictures I’d never seen.
 I lived and worked the Space Shuttle program but this book brought new insights even for me.”―Hugh W. Harris, retired director of public affairs, NASA, Kennedy Space Center